Asbestos and your health

 We are all exposed to low levels of asbestos in the air we breathe every day.
-Ambient or background air usually contains between 10 and 200 fibres every 1,000 litres (or cubic metre) of air.
-Whether a person goes on to develop an asbestos-related disease depends on a range of circumstances or exposure factors; for example, the level and duration of exposure, length of time since first exposure, the fibre type, and concurrent exposure to tobacco smoke and other carcinogens.
+Ambient or background air usually contains between 10 and 200 fibres for every 1,000 litres (or cubic metre) of air.
+Whether a person goes on to develop an asbestos-related disease depends on a range of circumstances or exposure factors.
+These include the level and duration of exposure, length of time since first exposure, the fibre type, and concurrent exposure to tobacco smoke and other carcinogens.

 A very small number of asbestos-related disease cases occur each year in people who have not worked with asbestos products.
 The low number of cases makes it difficult to determine the exact cause of the disease or which exposure to asbestos was the contributing factor.

 For further information about the health risks associated with asbestos in the home environment refer to Asbestos - A guide for householders and the general public.